Avizc/avizc.github.io/_posts/2017-07-08-play-date-at-airlines-part-1.md

 So why now?

 Today has been a hard day to cope with.
-A conversation that ended up about rapists which I cannot handle.
-Wondering if I should cut ties with someone for my own sake.
 A former best and close friend of mine died by suicide just over a month ago right at the beginning of Pride Month which also happens to be the day I came out as a trans individual three years prior.
 She would have been 20 years of age today.

 I need to do something today for myself to feel productive.
 This is something I am deeply in love with, something I’m motivated to do and happy to talk about nonstop even when I’m feeling really sad.
 So that’s it.